 Haumaru Housing is a limited partnership between the Auckland Council and The Selwyn Foundation, providing safe and affordable housing for older people.
-Sixty-two residential villages across the Auckland region are being systematically refurbished to meet the health, social and community needs of older people.
+Sixty-three residential villages across the Auckland region are being systematically refurbished to meet the health, social and community needs of older people.

 More than simply providing housing, the partnership is also about securing the futures of older people and enhancing their wellbeing.